What Affects Your Citi Diamond Preferred Card Credit Limit?

 5. Federal Interest Rates

 Another thing that could affect your credit limit is the prevailing interest rate.
-The fed funds rate, which eventually affects credit card issuer interest rates, can affect how much a card issuer wants to lend.
+The fed funds rate, which eventually affects credit card issuer interest rates, can also affect how much a card issuer is willing to lend.

-Is It Possible to Increase Your Diamond Preferred Card Credit Limit?
+Is It Possible To Increase Your Citi Diamond Preferred Card Credit Limit?

-- Explain that you would like to request a credit increase.
+- Explain that you would like to request a credit limit increase

 If you’re approved, you’ll receive your new credit limit information immediately via mail or in your secure messaging center.

-Why Your Diamond Preferred Card Credit Limit Might Be Decreased
+Why Your Citi Diamond Preferred Card Credit Limit Might Be Decreased

 A reduction in your Diamond Preferred Card credit limit can occur for several reasons, such as: